lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 ![](assets/renditions.png)

-To open the asset properties page, use *Properties (p)* option on the top bar.
+To open the asset properties page, use **[!UICONTROL Properties (p)]** option from the top bar.

 ![](assets/asset-properties.png)

-You can also view a list of all its related assets (source or derived assets on AEM) on an asset's properties page, as asset relationship is also published from [!DNL AEM] to [!DNL Brand Portal].
+You can also view a list of all its related assets (source or derived assets on AEM) on an asset's properties page, as asset relationship is also published from AEM to Brand Portal.